Test Tools and Functionality

-The test tools below should be read by all candidates preparing for the UCAT ANZ.
-Being familiar with these essential tips you can save yourself valuable time on test day.
+The test tools below are available to candidates sitting the test at a test centre.
+Becoming familiar with these essential tools may save yourself valuable time on your test day.

 A simple on-screen calculator will be available for the decision making and quantitative reasoning subtests.
 To access this click on the icon in the top left hand side of the screen.
 The calculator will look similar to this: